BrentLab/Dual_Threshold_Optimization/README.md

 After completing the above three steps, the DTO results are stored in a directory called `<output_dir>/summary/`.
 The following output files are of interest:
 - `summary.txt` Basic information of the DTO run: the numbers of TFs that have acceptable convergence, the corresponding TF-target edges and unique target genes.
 - `edges.csv` An adjacency list of the high-confidence edges.
 Each row is a tuple (TF, gene) representing the edge.
-- `acceptableTFs.csv` Detailed information of the DTO run for all analyzed TFs.
+- `acceptableTFs.csv` Detailed information of the DTO run for the TFs that have acceptable convergence.
 Each row shows the DTO results for each TF, including the Venn diagram of the TFs' target sets, FDR lower bound estimate at sensitivity of 80%, overlap statistics such as hypergeometric p-value, and a list of bound and responsive target genes.

+In addition, you may reference this file if you are interested in all TFs being analyzed:
+- `<output_dir>/authentic_model.csv` Same format as `acceptableTFs.csv.`